Awardees

 Siew Sun Wong, PhD

-Use evidence-informed practices to foster youth climate resilience and environmental health through positive outdoor food experiences.
+Use evidence-informed practices to foster youth healthy environmental practices through positive, play-based outdoor food experiences.

 Anya Kamenetz

-Engage parents and children in a co-design process to refine an intervention designed to begin age-appropriate climate discussions with children 5 to 17.
+Engage parents and children in a co-design process to refine an intervention designed for age-appropriate eco-anxiety discussions with children 5 to 17.

 2022 Pilot Project Awardees